Women in the NYSP

 If I could say anything about this job to people considering this as a career, I would highlight the opportunities it affords you, the tremendous challenges presented and the sense of accomplishment for what we do everyday.
 I could not be more proud of the people I work with throughout New York State.

-Captain Neely J. Jennings, Human Resources
+Major Neely J. Jennings, Human Resources

 Investigator Damaris Abrams-Jones, Troop NYC